- Elizabeth Adams, Too Much Information? Time For Meditation!, Above the Law, Feb. 14, 2014.

 - Jeena Cho, How to Meditate: A Guide for Lawyers (Part I), Above the Law, June 8, 2015.

 “There are many different types of meditation — insight, mantra, counting, body scan, centering prayer, and Metta or Loving Kindness.
 In each meditation, you’re intentionally focusing your mind to the object of attention (for example, the breath, mantra, sensations, etc.).
 This is why meditation increases focus and concentration, because you’re literally training your brain to continually focus on one thing.”

-View Cho’s 6-step guide to meditation where she also provides links to 1-minute and 6-minute meditation SoundCloud recordings.
+View 6-step guide to meditation and links to 1-minute and 6-minute meditation SoundCloud recordings.

 - Wildmind: Meditation guides

 Brian Hamman, How to Pick a Meditation App, The New York Times, Nov.
 14, 2015.

 Lizzie Widdicombe, The Higher Life: A Mindfulness Guru for the Tech Set, The New Yorker, July 6, 2015.